2i2c-org/team-compass/projects/managed-hubs/incidents.md

 6. Fill out the "Analysis" section to the extent possible.
 In particular, the "Action Items" should be a list with items linked out to GitHub issues created for follow-up.
 Perfection is the enemy of the good here.
 Save as you go.

-7. Click "Save & View Report* when you are done, and ask other members of the incident response team to review the incident report.
+7. Click "Save & View Report" when you are done, and ask other members of the incident response team to review the incident report.
    They might add missing context, additional action items / summary details, or redact information.
 The person listed as the "Owner of the Review Process" is still responsible for making sure the rest of the process is completed.